Xavier García Albiol

-Xavier García Albiol (born 8 December 1967) is a Spanish politician and member of the People's Party.
+Xavier García Albiol (born 8 December 1967) is a Catalan politician and member of the People's Party.
 He has been the president of the Badalona branch of his party since 1990, and he was the mayor of Badalona between 2011 and 2015, and again from 2020 to 2021.
 He was reelected mayor by an absolute margin in 2023.

 Biography

 Born as the son of an egetano (constituent of Vélez-Blanco) street sweeper driver and a Catalan hairdresser, Albiol grew up in Morera, on the outskirts of the city of Badalona, and studied at the Colegio Badalonés.
 Later, thanks to his height of 2.01 m, he played basketball with the team Joventut Badalona.
 He began studying law, but in 1989 abandoned his studies for a career in politics.

 In 1990, he became president of the People's Party of Badalona.
 In 1991, Albiol was sworn into his first public office, as a councilor in Badalona.